deepset-ai/haystack/test/benchmarks/README.md

 The script takes the following arguments:

 - `config`: This is the path to your configuration file.
 - `--output`: This is an optional path where benchmark results should be saved.
-If not provided, the script will create a JSON-file with the same name as the specified config file.
+If not provided, the script will create a JSON file with the same name as the specified config file.

 ## Metrics